gauss5930/LLM-Agora/README.md

 Despite the brilliant performance of proprietary LLMs, their first responses have some errors or mistakes.
 Then, how can correct and revise the responses?
 In the paper, they suggested that debate between several agents can revise the responses and improve the performance!
-Through several experiments, the fact that this method can really correct the errors in responses and revise the quality of responses was proved.
+Through several experiments, the fact that this method can correct the errors in responses and revise the quality of responses was proved.
 (If you want to know more, please check the official [GitHub Page of paper](https://composable-models.github.io/llm_debate/)!)

 In the paper, the overall experiment is conducted using only one model, but in the Analysis part, it is said that a synergy effect that shows further improved performance can be seen when different types of LLM are used.
 The LLM Agora is exactly inspired from this point!